nodeca/js-yaml/README.md

 : - baz
   - baz
 ```
 =>
 ``` javascript
 { "foo,bar": ["baz"], "[object Object]": ["baz", "baz"] }
 ```

-Also, reading of properies on implicit block mapping keys is not supported yet.
+Also, reading of properties on implicit block mapping keys is not supported yet.
 So, the following YAML document cannot be loaded.

 ``` yaml